justin-loi/jmloi.github.io/projects/Volunteering at Queen's Medical Center.md

 ## The Experience

-Overall, this experience was the most valuable in terms of communication.
+I found this experience to be very valuable, especially in regard to communication.
 Since I was left to be independent, I needed to figure out how to ask questions efficiently and effectively to avoid delaying my supervisor's work.
-In addition, since the documents I was working with were patient's records, I had to seperate my work from my personal life.
+In addition, I was able to develop a good foundational mindset due to the independence and the nature of the task.
+Since the documents I was working with were patient's records, I had to effectively seperate my work from my personal life.